-This uses information from my assessments to show where I am compared with all other learners in my year group in Wales.
+This uses information from my assessments to show where I am compared with all other learners in my year group in Wales who took the assessment at the same time of year that I did.

 The black dot shows my most recent assessment.